victor1600/DoneWithIt/notes/makingof.md

 1. We create a view that will be a container
 2. Place inside two views that will later be buttons
 3. We place an image and set resizeMode to contain so it doesn takes the whole scren.
+4. We add icons inside of views created in step 2

 ## Style